systronics/ai360trading/policy.md

 ---
 layout: page
 excerpt: I am the owner of Googlepass App, Blog, Page and Website .
 These are an Ad Supported services .
-These services are provided by Googlepass for entertaining and learning purpose
+These services are provided by Googlepass.
-tags: googlepass blogger policy systronics amitkumar
 ---

 # Privacy Policy